 - Allow Alternative Item: If a particular Item (raw material or sub-assembly) is not available, ticking this checkbox will allow you to select an alternative item defined in the Item Alternative list.

-On unticking this checkbox for an Item, you can still select it in the BOM and Work Order, but no Stock Entries will be created against it.
+Once uncheck this checkbox for an Item, you can still select it in the BOM and Work Order, but no Stock Entries will be created against it.

 Once the Work Order is saved the following two fields will also show the availability in the respective Warehouses in the Required Items table: